Exercise 1: The Log

 Exercise 2: Balance

-Consider the photo above and choose one of the three images.
+Consider the photo below and choose one of the three images.

 Try to focus on this image taking in the detail.
 Be aware of the other photos however draw your mind back to focus on your chosen image.